datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Your first instinct may be to combine the scripts into a monolithic file.
 Instead, you could write a script to run all of the other scripts in the project.
 A clever way to do this is to use the import statement.
-You can import one script per line or include all of the scripts one line separated by commas.
+You can import one script per line or include all of the scripts on one line separated by commas.

+I think it's worth repeating: Python code files, regardless of whether they are modules or scripts, are executed immediately upon import.

 ---